 This revenue source represents both the interest earned on the investments of County funds as well as the changes in the market value of those investments at year end.
 Allowable investments are set by state statutes.
 The treasurer employs a laddered approach that results in the continuing maturity of investments in order to have the correct balance between liquidity and return.
-The graph to the right shows the components of the County's investment pool as of 7/31/10.
+The graph on the previous page shows the components of the County's investment pool as of 7/31/11.
 Additional information on the County's investment policy can be found in the appendix section of this document.

-Ottawa County Investment Portfolio Components - 7/31/10
+Ottawa County Investment Portfolio Components - 7/31/11